Last updated: April 30, 2021

-IDSA guidelines recommend the use of corticosteroids in SARS-CoV-2 infection among hospitalized patients with severe COVID-19 disease (defined as patients with SpO2 ≤94% on room air, or those who require either supplemental oxygen, mechanical ventilation or extracorporeal mechanical oxygenation) or those critically ill (defined as patients on mechanical ventilation and ECMO.
+IDSA guidelines recommend the use of corticosteroids in SARS-CoV-2 infection among hospitalized patients with severe COVID-19 (defined as patients with SpO2 ≤94% on room air, or those who require either supplemental oxygen, mechanical ventilation or extracorporeal mechanical oxygenation) or those critically ill (defined as patients on mechanical ventilation and ECMO).
 Critical illness includes end organ dysfunction as is seen in sepsis/septic shock.
-In COVID-19, the most commonly reported form of end organ dysfunction is ARDS).
+In COVID-19, the most commonly reported form of end organ dysfunction is acute respiratory distress syndrome (ARDS).

-IDSA does not recommend the use of corticosteroids among hospitalized patients with non-severe (SpO2 >94%, not requiring supplemental oxygen) COVID-19.
+IDSA does not recommend the use of corticosteroids among hospitalized patients with non-severe COVID-19 (SpO2 >94%, not requiring supplemental oxygen).

 - Dexamethasone 6 mg IV or PO for 10 days (or until discharge if earlier).